Aniljahangir8/aniljahangir.github.io/index.md

 ## Portfolio

-I am a Server Administrator with an experience of over 5 years.
-I have hands on experience working with AWS, Google Cloud, Azure, Linux Server, Windows Servers, and GIT.
+I'm a Server Administrator with an experience of over 5 years.
+I have hands on experience working with AWS, Google Cloud, Azure, Linux Server, Windows Servers, Docker, Bash  and GIT.
 I have extensively worked on Server maintenance and Networking for 4 years.

 ### SKills